Do arts, history, science, archaeology, and humanities fascinate you?

 4. Skills To Become A Museum Curator

-As museum curators oversee a broad array of tasks, their list of skillsets is quite expansive.
+As museum curators oversee many tasks, their list of skill sets is quite extensive.

 If you wish to pursue this profession, then here are a few fundamental skills to develop/refine: